Kikaua Point Park

 About

-When traveling with children and you seek peaceful waters safe for swimming and snorkeling, visit Kikaua Point Park.
+When traveling with children and you seek peaceful waters for swimming and snorkeling, visit Kikaua Point Park.

 The park is adjacent to the serene Kukio Beach and is accessible through the Kukio Golf Resort.
 The result is a striking balance between natural beauty and modern amenities.